cto-ai/happy-new-year-2020/README.md

 Ops to wish everyone a wonderful 2020!

-Just ˜ops run @kaltner/happy-new-year˜ and celebrate!
+Just `ops run @kaltner/happy-new-year` and celebrate!